Grizzelbee/ioBroker.dysonairpurifier/README.md

 ### 3.1.2 (2024-02-26) (Marching on)
 * (grizzelbee) Upd: dependencies got updated
 * (grizzelbee) Fix: 2FA Process is working again
+* (grizzelbee) New: At least nodeJs V18.2.0 is required

 ### 3.1.1 (2024-02-01) (Marching on)
 * (grizzelbee) Upd: dependencies got updated